Navy upholds firing of carrier captain in virus outbreak

 The investigation, done by Adm.
 Robert Burke and endorsed Friday by Gilday, found that Crozier failed to stem the outbreak or properly communicate the escalating crisis to senior commanders.
 It also concludes that the ship’s slow response to the virus was not his fault alone, and that Baker also failed to take decisive actions to address the problem.

-The Roosevelt, meanwhile, spent weeks in port in Guam, as crew members rotated ashore for quarantine and isolation at the military base and in hotels around the island.
+The Roosevelt, meanwhile, spent weeks in port in Guam, as crew members rotated ashore for quarantine.
 After about two weeks of training at sea, the carrier returned to operations at sea with a reduced crew on June 4.
 Sailors have continued to fly back to the ship from Guam after they have recovered from the virus or completed two weeks of quarantine.

 By LOLITA C. BALDOR and ROBERT BURNS